Star Farm Scholarship for LGBTQ+ Students

 To ensure that LGBTQ+ students get the kind of support they need, the LGBTQ+ College Scholarship will help New York high school seniors who identify as LGBTQ+.
 Through this scholarship, students will get a boost to propel them forward in their educational journey.

 New York high school seniors of the 2023 graduating class are eligible to apply if they identify as part of the LGBTQ+ community.
-To apply, write about how this scholarship will impact you going forward.
+To apply, write about your experience in the LGBTQ+ community, your plans for giving back, what you are looking to study in school, and why a scholarship is important to you financially.

 Selection Criteria: